swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

   /// }
   /// ```
   ///
-  /// - Note: The task local must be defined outside the test target where the trait is used. public static func taskLocal<Value: Sendable>(
+  /// - Note: The task local must be declared in a separate module than the module where the trait is used. public static func taskLocal<Value: Sendable>(
     _ taskLocal: TaskLocal<Value>,
     _ value: Value